andrewplummer/Sugar/CAUTION.md

 - Level: Major
   - `pad`, `padLeft`, and `padRight` now pad to the exact character.
 This means that `padLeft(20)` will produce a string exactly 20 characters long, instead of adding 20 characters worth of padding to the left side of the string as before.
 You can use `String#repeat` for the same effect as the old functionality.

+- Level: Major
+  - `Object.clone` now will error if being called on a user-created class instance or host object (DOM Elements, Events, etc).
+A number of complex issues tie in here, but in the end it is unreliable to call `clone` on an object that is not a standard data types as 1) hidden properties cannot be cloned 2) the original arguments to the constructor cannot be known 3) even if they could be known the issue of whether or not the constructor should actually be called again is not clear.

+- Level: Moderate
+  - Class instances are now internally matched by reference only.
+This means that `Object.equal(new Person, new Person)` will now be `false`.
+This was in fact the original intended behavior but a bug had not been closed here leading to it not actually being `false`.
+Although a case can be made for matching class instances by value, in the end it is too expensive and tricky to distinguish them from host objects, which should never be matched by value.
+Instead it is better to check for equality of class instances on a unique identifier or the like.

+- Level: Moderate
+  - `Object.isObject` will now no longer return true for class instances for the same reasons listed above.
+This also was intended behavior but was defective.

 - Level: Minor
   - Date ranges that have an end that is less than the start are now no longer considered invalid, and can be iterated across in exactly the same manner.
 This means that ranges can now be iterated in reverse and .start and .end are no longer equivalent to .min and .max.

 - Level: Minor
   - Removed `Number#upto` and `Number#downto` will now work on inverse ranges.
 In other words (1).downto(5) if represented as an array will now produce [1,2,3,4,5] even though 1 is less than 5 and the operator was "downto".
 It will also step through the range accordingly.

+- Level: Very Minor
+  - Passing a regex to array matching methods like `findAll` will now match it directly against the element in the array, regardless of whether or not the matched element is a string or not.
+This makes the logic more straightforward but it also means that it will stringify the element before attempting to match.
+If, for example, you have instances of classes in the array and the regex is /t/, the /t/ will return true for that element as it will match the stringified "[object Object]" of the instance, which is likely not what you want, so caution is needed here.

 v1.3.9+